Nike-Inc/cerberus-cli/README.md

 curl -s https://raw.githubusercontent.com/Nike-Inc/cerberus-cli/master/install-cerberus-cli-linux.sh | sh
 ```

-Alternativly you can alway go to [the latest release page](https://github.com/Nike-Inc/cerberus-cli/releases/latest) and download the linux release and install manually.
+Alternatively you can always go to [the latest release page](https://github.com/Nike-Inc/cerberus-cli/releases/latest) and download the linux release and install manually.

 <a name="commands"></a>
 ## Commands